ossia/score-docs/docs/reference-manual/devices/library/artnet-device.md

 # Supported transports

-ossia score can exchange DMX over ethernet through:
+ossia score can exchange DMX through:

-- ArtNet
+## ArtNet

-  * Note that only one ArtNet device is supported per ethernet port: for instance, it is not possible to run QLC+ and ossia score on the same ArtNet interface at the same time as they both try to open the same ports for the same DMX universes.
+Note that only one ArtNet device is supported per ethernet port: for instance, it is not possible to run QLC+ and ossia score on the same ArtNet interface at the same time as they both try to open the same port (UDP port 1936).

+Note also that ArtNet generally requires to be on IP network 10.x.x.x with DHCP disabled!

-- s/ACN (also known as E1.31)
+## s/ACN (also known as E1.31)

-ossia score can exchange DMX over USB serial through:
+A much cleaner IP-based protocol than ArtNet.
+Use it if you can :-)

-- ENTTEC DMX USB Pro Mk1
+## ENTTEC DMX USB Pro Mk1

+This device only supports one universe and can only send DMX.

-- ENTTEC DMX USB Pro Mk2
+## ENTTEC DMX USB Pro Mk2

+This device supports two universes and can either send or receive DMX.